fernandoporras4444/MechaCar_Statistical_Analysis/README.md

    - `Lot 3` individual T-Test has low p-value of `0.04168` and the 95% confidence intervals is between `1492.431 to 1499.849` of population mean 1500psi and the sample means of `1496.14` is within the confidence intervals.
 Due to the 95% confidence intervals lower than 1500psi indicates an issue with standard of quality manufacturing at Lot 3.

 ## Study Design: MechCar vs Competition
-I would gather several past years of data pertaining additional variables like fuel efficiency, car cost, and safety rating in which I would use the Null Hypothesis and Alternative Hypothesis to determine the key factors for its genre.
-Multiple liner regression would be used to help determine the key factors with the highest correlation to predictability with car cost.
+I would gather several past years of data other car manufactures for variables like fuel efficiency, car cost, and safety rating in which I would use the Null Hypothesis and Alternative Hypothesis to determine the key factors for its genre.
+Multiple liner regression would be used to help determine the key factors with the highest correlation to predictability with car cost against car competition.